Background

 6.1 Climate and rainfall outlook

-With 2023-24 now underway, conditions have been drier than average for this time of the year (Figure 21).
-The current three-month rainfall outlook indicates that there is only at least a 20% chance of rainfall exceeding the median across the majority of the MDB (Figure 22).
+With 2024-25 now underway, rainfall has been below-average so far in the southern Basin (Figure 21).
+The current three-month rainfall outlook indicates at least a 50% chance of rainfall exceeding the median across most of the MDB (Figure 22).

 6.2 Allocation market outlook

-Carryover volumes on 1 July were also greater than 2022‑23, with Aither’s estimates showing approximately 2,200 GL of water was carried over into the new water year (up 14%).
-However, with Victorian storages at capacity much of this volume is likely to spill.
+Carryover volumes on 1 July were similar to 2023-24.
+Aither’s estimates approximately 2,125 GL of water was carried over into the new water year (down 3%).
+While Victorian storage capacity is near full, the risk of spill has decreased in recent months.

-Note: In-text estimates of the volume of water allocated and carryover volumes include zones Vic 1A Greater Goulburn, Vic 6 Murray, Vic 7 Murray, NSW Murray, and NSW Murrumbidgee.
-See Notes and Figure Notes sections.
+Note: In-text estimates of the volume of water allocated and carryover volumes include zones Vic 1A Greater Goulburn, Vic 6 Murray, Vic 7 Murray, NSW Murray and NSW Murrumbidgee.
+See Notes and Figure Notes sections for further details.

-High early season allocations in conjunction with record levels of carryover mean irrigators have great confidence in water availability for the season ahead.
-If at least average flows eventuate, consumptive water availability could reach around 6,630 GL by the start of the peak irrigation season (Table 7).
+Another year of high early season allocations, combined with high carryover volumes similar to previous years means irrigators can continue to have confidence in water availability.
+If at least average flows eventuate, consumptive water availability could reach around 6,655 GL by the start of the peak irrigation season (Table 7).

 Wet - See note